mattermost/mattermost-developer-documentation/site/content/contribute/more-info/getting-started/using-gitpod.md

                 * Bug fixes and fixes of previous known issues.
                 * Deprecation warnings, breaking changes, or compatibility notes.
                 <br><br/>
                 If no release notes are required, write NONE.
 Use past-tense.
 For E2E tests, having `NONE` as a release note suffices.
-If you do not end up writing a release note at all; you'll get a warning on your PR like this: `Adding the "do-not-merge/release-note-label-needed" label [to the PR] because no release-note block was detected, please follow our release note process to remove it.` If this happens, you can just edit the body of the PR, and add it back in.
+If you do not end up writing a release note at all, you'll get a warning on your PR like this: `Adding the "do-not-merge/release-note-label-needed" label [to the PR] because no release-note block was detected, please follow our release note process to remove it.` If this happens, you can just edit the body of the PR, and add it back in.

     * The last section details the code changes on your branch, including information on the commits on the branch, the files changed, and the contributors.

-18. Once you've created your pull request, you'll get taken to it's page, like this one: {{<newtabref href="https://github.com/mattermost/mattermost-webapp/pull/11231" title="MM-T642: Attachment does not collapse - Cypress Webapp E2E Test #11231">}}.
+18. Once you've created your pull request, you'll get taken to its page, like this one: {{<newtabref href="https://github.com/mattermost/mattermost-webapp/pull/11231" title="MM-T642: Attachment does not collapse - Cypress Webapp E2E Test #11231">}}.
 Below your initial body text of the PR will be a list of commits and other comments.
 At the end of this list is a checklist which notes the status of reviews required for the pull request, and the checks that the pull request must pass, plus a place to write your own additional comments.
 ![mattermost-gitpod-real-PR-1](https://user-images.githubusercontent.com/43153413/194468726-afddf66f-eaf1-4dab-a6bf-7ddf39db78bf.jpeg)

 19. if you need to make any changes to your PR, you can return to Gitpod and stage and commit your changes from there onto your branch; and this will be reflected in GitHub.